 In early 2000, the Minister of Natural Resources appointed the McNabs and Lawlor Islands Provincial Park Advisory Committee to assist the Department in preparing a park management plan for the islands.
-The committee, representing a variety of community interest groups, met on a regular basis from July 2000, through the completion of the planning process.
+The committee, representing a variety of community interests, met on a regular basis from July 2000, through the completion of the planning process.
+It is intended that the Committee will continue to function in an advisory capacity following adoption of the park management plan.
+In November, 2002, the islands were designated under the Provincial Parks Act.

 The park includes most lands on McNabs Island and all but the navigational aid site on Lawlor Island (Figure 2).
-The majority of lands on McNabs Island not within the provincial park are owned by the federal government and include Fort McNab National Historic Site of Canada (Parks Canada, 14 ha), Fort Hugonin (DND, 8 ha) and 2 hectares at the western end of Maugher Beach that includes the lighthouse (Coast Guard).
+The majority of lands on McNabs Island not within the provincial park are owned by the federal government and include Fort McNab National Historic Site of Canada (Parks Canada, 15 ha), Fort Hugonin (DND, 8 ha) and 2 hectares at the western end of Maugher Beach that includes the lighthouse (Coast Guard).
 The Fort Hugonin property has been declared surplus by DND, and an environmental assessment of the site has been completed.
-Preliminary discussions have been held with DND regarding the transfer of this property to the Province.
-In addition, there are 3 hectares of privately owned lands on the island.
+Preliminary discussions have been held with the federal government regarding the transfer of this property to the Province.
+In addition, there are four privately-owned properties totaling 3 hectares.